firstfloorsoftware/flutter_sodium/README.md

 With flutter_sodium you get access to the modern, easy-to-use [libsodium](https://download.libsodium.org/doc/) crypto library in your [Flutter](https://flutter.io) apps.
 One set of crypto APIs supporting both Android and iOS.

-## API coverage
-The flutter_sodium plugin implements the following libsodium APIs *):
-- crypto_aead
-- crypto_auth
-- crypto_box
-- crypto_generichash
-- crypto_kdf
-- crypto_kx
-- crypto_onetimeauth
-- crypto_pwhash
-- crypto_scalarmult
-- crypto_secretbox
-- crypto_shorthash
-- crypto_sign
-- randombytes
-- sodium_version

-*) Some APIs are not available on Android.
-See [this issue](https://github.com/firstfloorsoftware/flutter_sodium/issues/7) for details.

-## Dart APIs
-The plugin includes a core API that maps native libsodium functions 1:1 to Dart equivalents.
-The core API is available in the class [`Sodium`](https://github.com/firstfloorsoftware/flutter_sodium/blob/master/lib/flutter_sodium.dart).
-Dart naming conventions are used for core API function names.
-A native libsodium function such as `crypto_pwhash_str`, is available in flutter as `Sodium.cryptoPwhashStr`.

-Also included in flutter_sodium is a high-level, opinionated API providing access to libsodium in a Dart friendly manner.
-The various functions are available in separate Dart classes.
-Password hashing for example is available in the `PasswordHash` class.
-The high-level API depends on the core API to get things done.

-### Threading
-The flutter_sodium APIs support both running on the UI thread and in a background thread.
-Most crypto tasks can safely run on the UI thread, some tasks take considerable time to execute (most notable crypto_pwhash_* ), and will run on a background thread by default.
-All methods of the core API includes an optional ```useBackgroundThread``` argument to switch from UI to background thread or vice versa.

-Please note that the entire API is asynchronous.
-Even when a crypto task is executed on the UI thread, the method returns an async ```Future```.

 ## Getting Started

 In your flutter project add the dependency: